 Nutritional pioneer Dr. Weston A. Price commonly referred to the wonder nutrient Vitamin K1 as “Activator X”.
 Did you know that emu oil is one of the highest food sources of this elusive and critical nutrient on the entire planet?

 K2 holds great promise for healing chronic and degenerative disease.
 Credible research indicates its power to reverse arterial calcification, improve varicose veins and prevent menopause symptoms.
 Vitamin K2 can prevent wrinkles too.

-The problem is that it is extremely difficult to get sufficient quantities of vitamin K2 in the diet even if whole foods based.
+The problem is that it is extremely difficult to get sufficient quantities of this fat soluble vitamin in the diet even if whole foods based.

 The vast majority of people don’t even come close to getting enough, currently estimated to be a minimum of 45 mcg/day.

 In particular, MK-4, the potent form of vitamin K2 found in animal foods is extremely difficult to obtain in the diet.
 Grassbased foods are one of the best sources, but relying only on grassbased foods for MK-4 is risky due to the worrisome depletion of our soils which will take several decades if not even a century or two to reverse on a widespread basis.